gauravcodepro/gauravcodepro/work.md

 - Loss is yours: You are allowed to believed/thought/assume/judged/linked/talked anything and that has nothing to do with me if you have not listened/confirmed from me.
 - A consious employer, will ask directly to the employee that i want to hear from you whether this is there or not before (while hiring) and also after employment.
 - A unconsious employer, believes everything without asking employee and an employee loss.
 - If someone thinks/assumes that the other person is understanding without saying to him or her then it is wasting their time and others time and it will never give a result.
 Putting your energy and efforts in something, which doesnt yield a result is a garbage.
+- If anyone is saying to you that we will hire and you should not, then you are making a loss to your institution/university and not me as my role is submission of application and that i did with the consistency and also developed myself with the integrity for the same.
+It is upto you to belive them or not as when not shown means it doesnt exist.

 #### Association/Thinking:
 - I have no association with any person at the personal, family level, so kindly dont approach or benefit anyone on my behalf.
 If anyone has said, ask me promptly.